JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/03-Aff/04-Wrapping-Effects-into-Aff.md

 - returns some computation's output
 - can be cancelled if it's no longer needed

-To model both errors and output, we can use either `Maybe a` or `Either a b`.
-Since the error might be important for some parties, `Maybe a` can't be used.
-Rather, we'll use `Either Error outputType`.
+To model both errors and output, we can use `Either a b` since the error might be important for some parties.

 Handling errors and output implies a function. `Aff` uses the type signature, `Either errorType outputType -> Effect Unit`, for that.